<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=835907193704476&amp;ev=PageView&amp;noscript=1">

 Advance your skills

-Skills Lab's NETM Micro-credentials
+Skills Lab's ISA Micro-credentials

 Industrial automation has significantly changed in recent years through digitalisation and the resulting convergence of operational technology (OT) and information technology (IT).